astampoulis/website-source/content/blog/taksim-modes-makam.md

 type: post
 ---

 In this post, we will explore a few design ideas related to integrating mode declarations into Makam, using bidirectional typing as an example.
-This feature is still in the design phase, so I'd be glad to hear comments and ideas!
+This feature is experimental, so I'd be glad to hear comments and ideas!

 <!--more-->